 In a previous job, I was promoted to a VP role way too early in my career and had to learn everything from how to hire and manage people to how to plan your calendar as an executive in a very short amount of time.
 I wrote about some of the lessons I learned in a blog post.

-- Don’t be afraid to step up given such an opportunity, even if you see a mountain ahead of you.
-I never for once regretted stepping into it, and it taught me so many lessons, more than any success I’ve ever had.
+- Don’t be afraid to step up, given such an opportunity, even if you see a mountain ahead of you.
+I never once regretted stepping into it, and it taught me so many lessons, more than any success I’ve ever had.

 - Don’t be arrogant.
 Learn to be extremely humble, and be an information sponge.
 If you’re humble and giving it your best, people will generally be nice and patient with you even if they know you’re failing.